 Introduction

 Transgender people are individuals of any age or sex whose appearance, personal characteristics, or behaviours differ from stereotypes about how men and women are ‘supposed’ to be.
-In India, the transgender community, the most marginalised community still struggles for acceptance and development partly due to the usual gender identity crises that they face, (considering hijras and transgenders as women, or as a third sex (if they want it) and the unequal treatment in terms of access to human development that eventually deprives them from several rights.
+Transgender or Trans: means someone whose gender differs from the one they were given when they were born.
+Transgender people may identify as male or female, or they may feel that neither label fits themIn India, the transgender community, the most marginalised community still struggles for acceptance and development partly due to the usual gender identity crises that they face, (considering hijras and transgenders as women, or as a third sex (if they want it) and the unequal treatment in terms of access to human development that eventually deprives them from several rights.
 These rights include the right to vote, the right to own property, the right to marry, the right to education, employment, health, and so on.
 Such deprivation secludes the transgenders from the very fabric of Indian civil society and hence is left behind.

-Coupled with this is the constant struggle for recognition and acceptance can be traced back to initial experience with the family.
+Coupled with this constant struggle for recognition and acceptance can be traced back to initial experience with the family.
 Several theories like The Parental Acceptance–Rejection (PAR) theory successfully indicate that a child's experience of rejection may have a significant impact on their adult lives.
 In some cases, there is evidence of domestic violence at the hands of a family member because of their identity.
 Families who do accept their identities might put many restrictions in order to hide the reality from the world.
 While only some are able to manage to fight the exclusion, many lives end in depression and isolation.

-Given this context, the present article attempts to provide a brief picture of the historical, social and legal landscapes that have shaped the lives of trangenders in India.
-By initially highlighting the historical roots discrimination towards non-heterosexual modes of living, the article then examines the current social and legal challenges that the transgender community in India faces today.
-It finally suggests some minimum measures that the state should adopt to bring transgenders from the fringes of socio-economic growth to the centre.
+Given this context, the present article attempts to provide a brief picture of the historical, social and legal landscapes that have shaped the lives of transgenders in India.
+Starting with highlighting the colonial genesis of discrimination towards transgenders in India, the article goes on to examine the current social and legal challenges that the transgender community in India faces today.
+The article finally suggests some measures that the state should adopt to bring transgenders from the fringes of socio-economic growth to the centre.

 Historical Picture